Rob0br1ne/sonic.exe-the-rom/README.md

 - [Funni_guy6](https://scratch.mit.edu/users/Funni_guy6) - Artist for the mod "Sonic.exe the rom"
 - [RAS1_friend](https://scratch.mit.edu/users/RAS1_friend) - Chromatic scale(s) maker for the mod "Sonic.exe the rom"
 - [clonemiguel](https://scratch.mit.edu/users/clonemiguel) - musician for the mod "Sonic.exe the rom"
-- [purpy](https://scratch.mit.edu/users/purpy) - musician for the mod "Sonic.exe the rom"
+- [purpy](https://scratch.mit.edu/users/purpy) - a musician for the mod "Sonic.exe the rom"
 - [onedumbhead](https://scratch.mit.edu/users/onedumbhead) - Artist for the mod "Sonic.exe the rom"
 - [TomTheRacoon](https://scratch.mit.edu/users/TomTheRacoon) - New logo + Artist for the mod "Sonic.exe the rom"
 - [JoeysStuff20](https://scratch.mit.edu/users/JoeysStuff20) - Artist for the mod "Sonic.exe the rom"